Pope Leo III: Episcopal policy

 Leo helped restore King Eardwulf of Northumbria and settled various matters of dispute between the archbishops of York and Canterbury.
-He also reversed Pope Adrian I's decision in regards to the granting of the pallium to Bishop Hygeberht of Lichfield.
+He also reversed Pope Adrian I's decision in the granting of the pallium to Bishop Hygeberht of Lichfield.
 He believed that the English episcopate had been misrepresented before Adrian and that therefore his act was invalid.
 In 803, Lichfield was a regular diocese again.

 Theological policy

 Pope Leo III unambiguously supported the current theological position in the West in his time: that Holy Spirit proceeds from both the Father and the Son; he stated on this position: "it is forbidden not to believe such a great mystery of the faith".
 However, he refused to change the creed which he said was the product of the "divine illumination" of the council fathers, and considered not everything needed for salvation was in the creed.
 Leo III "placed two silver shields in Rome with the uninterpolated creed in both Greek and Latin."
 The Liber Pontificalis states Leo III put those shields at the top of St. Peter's entrance "in his love for and as a safeguard for the orthodox and catholic apostolic faith".

+Anastasius Bibliothecarius, chief archivist at Rome under several later Popes, stated that the Latins understood the Filioque to be in reference to the temporal mission (missio), and not an eternal procession.